Olympique de Marseille: History

 OM founder, René Dufaure de Montmirail.

 Olympique de Marseille was founded as an omnisport club in 1892 by René Dufaure de Montmirail, a French sports official.
-Known as Sporting Club, US Phocéenne and Football Club de Marseille in the first seven years after its foundation, the club adopted the name Olympique de Marseille in 1899 in honour of the anniversary of Marseille's founding by Greeks from Phocaea some 25 centuries earlier, with the name Olympique, coming from ancient Olympic Games.
+Known as Football Club de Marseille in the first seven years after its foundation, the club adopted the name Olympique de Marseille in 1899, with the name Olympique coming from ancient Olympic Games in honour of the Greeks from Phocaea, founders of Marseille's some 25 centuries earlier.

 At first, rugby union was the most important team sport of the club, the motto Droit au but coming from rugby.
 Affiliated with the Union des Sociétés Françaises de Sports Athlétiques (USFSA) since 1898, it was only in 1902, thanks to English and German people (according to André Gascard), that football began to be played by Olympique de Marseille.
 Richer and better organised than other football teams of Marseille (Sporting, Stade, Phocéenne), Olympique de Marseille, then playing at the Stade de l'Huveaune, took the leadership in the city.
 In 1904, Olympique de Marseille won the first Championnat du Littoral, involving opposing teams from Marseille and its suburbs, and took part in the final rounds of the 11th French championship.
 At that time, the word "football" applied to rugby, and people used the word "Association" (which would be soccer in North America) for football.